Comparison

 | Map documents to demand requests | No | AI-suggested mapping; paralegal confirms |

-| Generate the Rider DOCX | No — typed by hand in Word | Yes — court-ready, NY matrimonial format |
+| Generate the Rider DOCX | No — typed by hand in Word | Yes — court-ready matrimonial production format |

 | Generate the Bates Index XLSX | No | Yes — auto-produced with every production |